n2b8/Aviation-Safety-Analysis/README.md

 - `Make` and `Model`: Manufacturer and model of the aircraft.
 - `Number.of.Engines`: Number of engines on the aircraft.
 - `Purpose.of.flight`: The purpose of the flight during the event.

+## Limitations

+- The dataset only contains information about flights that have gone wrong and does not include information about general safety, flight hours, maintenance, and successful flights.
+This presents an incomplete picture when attempting to determine overall aircraft safety.

 ## Data Preparation